AI-Enabled Pattern Harvesting

 Which exceptions are resolved quickly and which are allowed to escalate.

-These decisions are not philosophical.
-They are economic.
-Each one reflects an internal calculation about risk, precedent, customer behavior, and downstream impact.
+These decisions are economic.
+Each one reflects a calculation about risk, precedent, customer behavior, and downstream impact.
 Each one happens frequently.
 Each one compounds.

 Now place AI into those workflows.